 We’ve talked previously about the internet and how it effects tenants, such as encouraging them to pay rent online.
 But in this post, we’re discussing how to improve the way potential tenants contact you online about your property.

 The sad truth is that many online contact pages for properties are neglected and therefore frustrating for users.
 A property’s contact page should allow those interested to be able to immediately send information and inquiries to you as the property owner.
 If they can’t do this right away, chances are they will move on to other searches and other properties.
-With a quality contact page on your website, you can increase your leads and impress potential renters.
+With a quality contact page on your rental management website you can increase your leads and impress potential renters.

 First, you want to make sure your email and phone number are always readily available in the footer, and possibly header, of your site just in case something does go wrong with your contact page.
 That way, there is always a way to reach you.
 That being said, here are some crucial tips for making your contact page shine.